 To help ensure security and account for network time and clock skews, configure your SAML identity provider's validation responses to the shortest time period that is practical (for example, five minutes).
 New Relic allows a maximum of thirty minutes.

-To set up your SSO configuration:
+To set up your SSO configuration for users on our original user model:

 - Read about an option to have users bypass SAML SSO if they use domains you own.